TheKevJames/coveralls-python/CONTRIBUTING.md

 Pull requests
 =============
 Pull requests with untested code will not be merged straight away.
-If you woud like to speed up the process, please, write tests.
+If you would like to speed up the process, please, write tests.